Pneumatic structures are a specific type of structure characterized by slightly higher pressure of internal air above the outside pressure.

 Disadvantages of pneumatic structures:

-Following are the various disadvantages of pneumatic structures:
+Following are the various disadvantages of pneumatic structures as follows:

 - There is the need for continuous maintenance of excess pressure in the envelope or enclosed membrane.